mrsurya1304/Online-TTE/README.md

 - This app can help the TTE check tickets faster, reduce the number of TTEs, collect fines from rule violators and generate reports for the Indian Railways.
 - Most importantly this application can help reduce the wastage of paper by eliminating ticket charts.

-# How to run this application on your computer from GitHub
+# How to run this application on your computer in NetBeansIDE from GitHub
 1. Copy the repository link from Github under the Code section
 2. Open Netbeans IDE Click on Team -> Git -> Clone and Paste the copied repository link on the repository link field
 3. Click on Proxy Configuration and click on Test connection.
 Ensure you get a successfull connection then click OK.